sorryfornow/DBMS/README.md

-# DBMS
+# DataBaseManagementSystem
-A Database implementation with JOIN and SELECT methods.
+Implement a database system in Python with methods such as JOIN and SELECT, similar to PostgreSQL.